 The department initiated the roll-out of Afis in correctional centres around the country.
-The department's Automated Personal Identity

-System, which was developed through the Inmate Tracking Project, was implemented at 32 correctional centres and 99 community corrections offices.
+The department's Automated Personal Identity System, which was developed through the Inmate Tracking Project, was implemented at 32 correctional centres and 99 community corrections offices.

-This will eventually interface with the Department of Home Affairs' database to verify the identity of offenders.
+This interfaces with the Department of Home Affairs' database to verify the identity of offenders.